-Incidents are categorised into 4 different levels (low, medium, high and critical).
-Incidents categorised as high are escalated to the head of IT Operation & Development.
+Incidents are categorised into 4 different priority levels (low, medium, high and critical).

+IT-incidents and information security incidents categorised as high and critical are escalated to the head of IT Operation & Development.
 Incidents categorised as critical are escalated from the Head of Unit for IT Operation & Development to the Head of Department of Infrastructure.